The Complete Guide to Singapore Expat Health Insurance

 Comparison Websites

 Another good way to sift through the multiple options is by looking at a comparison website such as this one from International Citizens Insurance.
-These sites will list the most popular range of healthcare insurance plans on offer, and compare all the different features for you in a logical and clear way to help you make quick cross comparisons and find the right match for your needs.
+These sites will list the most popular range of health insurance plans on offer and compare all the different features for you in a logical and clear way to help you make quick cross-comparisons and find the right match for your needs.

 You can even request quotes directly from these sites.